w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 The diagram assumes:

-- `max_candidate_depth = 1`, meaning that there can be a maximum of two unincluded parablocks at all times
+- `max_candidate_depth = 2`, meaning that there can be a maximum of three unincluded parablocks at all times
 - `allowed_ancestry_len = 1`, meaning parablocks can be anchored to the last or second-last relay parent

 From left to right, parablock P1 is backed into the relay chain block R1 and included into R2.
 While P1 undergoes backing, collators can already start to generate P2, which will have R0 as a relay parent (showed with an `x`).
-In this way, P2 can be backed in R2 (the same relay block where P1 is included) and included in R3.
-Moreover, collators can now use up to two seconds to generate parablocks (tick mark `|` on the horizontal line after the `x` shows the deadline for parablock generation).
+Note how R0 can also be relay parent for P1 as long as in the unincluded segment there is a maximum of three unincluded parablocks.
+Parablock P2 can be backed in R2 (the same relay block where P1 is included) and included in R3.
+Collators can now use up to two seconds to generate parablocks.
 And so on, P3 can be generated while P2 is checked by backing groups, and P4 can be built while P3 undergoing backing.
-In 24 seconds, P1 to P4 are included into the relay chain.
+In 24 seconds, P1 to P3 are included into the relay chain.

-Note how at each inclusion event there are always two unincluded parablocks, i.e. compared to synchronous backing there can be multiple unincluded parablocks (i.e. [pipelining](#pipelining)).
+Note how there are always three unincluded parablocks at all times, i.e. compared to synchronous backing there can be multiple unincluded parablocks (i.e. [pipelining](#pipelining)).
+For example, when P1 undergoing inclusion, P2 and P3 are undergoing backing.
+Collators were able to generate multiple unincluded parablocks because on their end they have the [unincluded segment](#unincluded-segments), a local storage of not included parablock ancestors that they can use to fetch information to build new parablocks.
+On the relay chain side [perspective parachains](#prospective-parachains) repeats the work each unincluded segment does in tracking candidates (as validators cannot trust the record kept on parachains).
-For example, when P1 is included, P2 and P3 are not included yet.
-Collators were able to generate multiple unincluded parablocks because on their end they have the [unincluded segment](#unincluded-segments), a local storage of not included parablocks.
-On the relay chain side [perspective parachains](#prospective-parachains) repeats the work each unincluded segment does in tracking candidates (as validators cannot simply trust the record kept on parachains).

 Collating on top of unincluded parents means the only time limit to generate a parablock is how long it takes to back it (2 seconds).
-The 6-second relay chain block delay includes this backing execution timeout (2 seconds) and some time for network latency (time it takes to gossip messages across the entire network).
+The 6-second relay chain block delay includes a backing execution timeout (2 seconds) and some time for network latency (time it takes to gossip messages across the entire network).
 Thus, even if a collator has >2 seconds to produce a block, the validators will still have ~2 seconds to check it.

 ## Terminology